rapp-project/rapp-api/python/README.md

 response = svcClient.call(msg)
 ```

-`CloudMsg` objects can also be passed to the constructor of the `RappPlatformService` class:
+`CloudMsg` objects can also be passed to the constructor of `RappPlatformService`:

 ```py
 faceMsg = FaceDetection(imageFilepath='/tmp/face-sample.png')